mikaetomura/mikaetomura/README.md

 <details>
   <summary> ✦ Abσυƚ Pσnყƚσɯn </summary>

 Feel free to cuddle + hug / hide BEHIND me (c+h), boop, kiss and sit NEXT to me even if I am with a friend or away from keyboard (afk)!
 Though please DO NOT COVER ME UP, I don’t like it.
 If I am unresponsive, then I am probably offtab!
 In that case, you can whisper to interact (w2i) and I usually answer very fast unless my pony’s name says “sleeping / asleep / at work”.
-If you have a Bendy pony (preferably BATIM) or Cuphead pony, PLEASEEEEEEEE interact with me.
+If you have a pony from any of my fandoms listed PLEASEEEEEEEE interact with me.
 Also want to mention I do not do roleplays or ships!
 I am not very judgmental of your preferences, really, you can ship anything as long as it is not problematic, but do not involve me.
 </details>

 <details>